 We know that board games bring people together.
 They’re how my family bonds nearly every Christmas.
 They’re how I used to become friends with people I didn’t know.

 Well, the same goes for video games.
-Video games help keep an environment casual.
+Video games help keep the environment casual.
 They bring laughs.
 They create memories.

 Playing games created so many inside jokes with my sister every time we failed at something, or every time we beat a boss together in a two player game.